 Built for Teams allows you to grant administrative privileges to your employees through various roles.
 You can manage employee permissions by going to Settings > Permissions.
 The following table shows the different roles available and the special permissions each role includes.

 Note: The View Permissions setting found on this same screen is explained in another article.

 Here's an explanation of each role, in order from most powerful to least powerful:

 The Company Admin role has full access to everything within the system.
 A person with the Company Admin role does not need to be granted the HR Admin or Asset Admin roles.
 This role automatically includes all other roles.
 This is the only role capable of managing the company's billing information.
 Company Admins can always view/edit compensation information for all employees.

-A person with the HR Admin role can add or delete employees, modify all employee data, and approve or deny all PTO requests.
+A person with the HR Manager role can add or delete employees, modify all employee data, and approve or deny all PTO requests.
 He or she also has full access to the Recruiting feature, if available on the company's chosen plan.

 A person with this role does not have access to the account's billing information, nor to any of the company settings, nor to any reports.
 The ability to view/edit compensation information for all employees can optionally be added to this role.

 A person with this role has the ability to perform all tasks within the Recruiting feature, including post new jobs, delete or expire jobs, and all applicant review features.
 Note that if you want to give someone access to help with the hiring process specifically within one or more jobs, the best way to do that is to add that person as a "Hiring Participant" to a specific job.

 The Asset Admin role only has access to the Assets tab in the top navigation.
 This allows a person with this role to add company assets (such as computers, phones, software licenses, etc.) and manage who those assets are assigned to.